-In summer of 2018, the week before her GCSE results came out, Jemima Moss became ill with what she thought was the flu.
+In the summer of 2018, a week before her GCSE results came out, Jemima Moss became ill with what she thought was the flu.
 She had also just been invited to join the Worcester Warriors Women’s rugby team for their pre-season training.
-Thinking perhaps she’d overdone it a bit training with them days before, she took herself to bed with some medicine and a hot water bottle, assuming she’d be in a few days’ time.”
+Thinking perhaps she’d overdone it a bit training with them days before, she took herself to bed with some medicine and a hot water bottle, assuming she’d be better in a few days’ time.”
 Little did she know what was lying ahead…

 After a couple of days in bed, Jemima was feeling progressively worse – shivering aching and lethargic.
-On attempting to get up to find her mother she collapsed, and the thump brought her mother into her room and prompted her to call 111 resulting in an ambulance being called “At this stage I remember breathing very fast, shivering uncontrollably and feeling severe pain in my lower abdomen.”
+On attempting to get up to find her mother she collapsed, and the thump brought her mother into her room and prompted her to call 111 resulting in an ambulance being called.
+“At this stage I remember breathing very fast, shivering uncontrollably and feeling severe pain in my lower abdomen.”
 Suspecting a burst appendix, the paramedics blue-lighted her to Worcester Hospital A&E immediately.

-“I don’t remember exactly what happened after that, but I remember the pain had now spread to my legs too and I was in real agony.”
+“I don’t remember exactly what happened after that, but I recall the pain had now spread to my legs and I was in real agony.”
 Jemima now knows that, when she arrived, her heart rate and white blood cell count were dangerously high, and her blood pressure was dangerously low.
 She was given intravenous antibiotics and fluids immediately.
 Exploratory key-hole surgery followed, but nothing could be found.
 It was only when they performed a CT scan later that day that they discovered she had bilateral pneumonia and multiple organ failure.
-I was in septic shock.
+She was in septic shock.

 That evening, and 8 hours after being admitted, she was taken to ICU where she remained for a week.
 “It’s still very tough for me to comprehend that on Tuesday I very nearly slipped away.
 The first few days in ICU, and what my family and friends must have gone through, is, to me, a massive blur.”